DallanQ/lost_ruins_of_arnak/Manual.md

 The card row offers items and artifacts you can get during play.
 Be sure they are divided into separate decks.
 They have the same backs, but they can be easily distinguished by their faces and by the icon in the upper right corner.

 1. **Artifacts.** Shuffle the artifacts deck face down and place it on the marked space.
-> Artifacts is represented by a blue jug.
+> icon of a blue jug representing Artifacts.

 2. **Fear.** Place the *Fear* cards on the marked space.
 They are all the same, so place them face up.
-> *Fear* card is represented by a demon's face with fiery eyes.
+> icon of *Fear* card represented by a demon's face with fiery eyes.

 3. **Items.** Shuffle the items deck face down and place it on the marked space.
-> Items is represented by a hand trowel.
+> icon of items card represented by a hand trowel.

 4 **Moon Staff.** Place the moon staff in the card row, as shown, indicating it is round I.